 As with the first book, we suggest that you read this introduction first, choose which chapters interest you, and then drop us a line and let us know what you think.
 Contact us at http://workonthemove.org.
 The book is available for purchase through this website.
 All of the proceeds for this publication go to the IFMA Foundation whose workforce development mission is to make FM a career of choice.
 The editors and authors of Work on the Move donated their time and talents for this cause.
 100% of proceeds from the book go directly to the IFMA Foundation.

-Diane Coles Levine is the President at Workplace Management Solutions.
-She serves on the IFMA Board of Directors, the IFMA Real Estate Advisory and Leadership (REAL) board and is an Advisor to the IFMA Workplace Evolutionaries (WE) Community.
-Diane is Past Chair of the IFMA Foundation and was recently awarded the 2016 IFMA Foundation Board of Trustees Award of Excellence.
+Diane Coles Levine is the Executive Director of the IFMA Foundation.
+Previously, she was the founder and managing Partner at Workplace Management Solutions.
+She served on the IFMA Board of Directors, is Past Chair of the IFMA Foundation and was named the 2015 IFMA Corporate Real Estate Council Distinguished Member.
 She is an international speaker and guest lecturer at Vienna University of Technology and MIT Professional Education Programs.
 Diane is co-editor and author of Work on the Move 2.

 Nancy Johnson Sanquist is the Vice President of Global Strategic Marketing at Planon, an IFMA Fellow, serves on the Board of Trustees of the IFMA Foundation, is Vice President of the IFMA Corporate Real Estate Council, as well as being a speaker and contributor to CoreNet.
 Nancy was recently awarded the 2016 IFMA Chairman’s Citation for Excellence in the field of facility management.
 She is the co-editor and author of Work on the Move 2 and is listed in Who’s Who in America.